Skip Navigation

 • School of Law

-are participating in the Master of Science in Energy (MSE), Certificate in Energy, and Certificate in Energy Technology, Law and Policy programs.
+are participating in the Master of Science in Energy (MSE) and Certificate in Energy programs.
 Research thesis topics will be provided and supervised by faculty members affiliated with the Texas A&M Energy Institute.

-Estimated costs for the 2022-2023 academic year, including tuition, fees, program fees, and other university academic costs are listed below.
-This estimate covers university costs for a student’s full program completion of the Master of Science in Energy, and the same costs apply whether completed Face-to-Face in College Station, Texas or Online via distance learning.
+Estimated costs for the full academic year, including tuition, fees, program fees, and other university academic costs are listed below.
+This estimate covers university costs for a student’s full program completion of the Face-to-Face Master of Science in Energy for either Track 1 or Track 2, and the same costs apply whether completed Face-to-Face in College Station, Texas or Online via distance learning.

 Master of Science in EnergyResident /